-The cost-plus calculations in part (a) are of some assistance in establishing pricing parameters.
+The cost-plus calculations in part i) are of some assistance in establishing pricing parameters.
 However, they are likely to be fairly unimportant in fixing a price for this conditioner.
-The company is unlikely to be able to charge significantly more than its competitors and, therefore, market-based pricing is more important in this particular instance than cost-based pricing.
-The cost-based prices established in part (a) are subject to a great deal of estimation in any case.
+The company is unlikely to be able to charge significantly more than its competitors, and so, marketbased pricing is more important in this particular instance than cost-based pricing.
+The cost-based prices established in part i) are subject to a great deal of estimation in any case.
 The prime cost of the product is so low and the percentage add-ons are so large that there is a great deal of scope for inaccuracy.